 How does the Arbitration service work?

-ACAS's arbitration service is there to help make and maintain a better relationship between employers and employees.
+Acas's arbitration service is there to help make and maintain a better relationship between employers and employees.

-The hearing process is as follows:
+The arbitration hearing process is as follows:

 - Allow all parties to explain their case and present any evidence.